holoviz/param/doc/upgrade_guide.md

 # The value of x
 ```

-However, this was broken in some subtle ways!
-It mostly resolved around `None` being used as the specific sentinel value for allowing inheritance.
+However, throughout the Param 1.x series, inheritance was broken in some subtle ways!
+The issues traced back to using `None` as the specific sentinel value for allowing inheritance, when `None` is also often a valid `Parameter` value.
 Let's have a look at two examples that have been fixed in Param 2.0.

 In this first example we want to re-set the default value of `x` to `None` in a subclass.
-As you can see, this was discarded entirely in versions before Param 2.0, while the new version correctly assigns `None`.
+As you can see, the explicit `None` value we provided in `B` was discarded entirely in versions before Param 2.0, while the new version now correctly re-assigns the value to `None`:

 ```python
 class A(param.Parameterized):